 Tina once defined herself as a successful writer and editor of fashion magazines, but once the diagnosis of a rare autoimmune disease (AD) and its stark reality entered her life that definition took a drastic turn.
-She is not alone in her identity as estimates find that between five and nine percent of the world's population suffer from some form of AD.
-Each those 380 to 680 million individuals are eager to escape from this uninvited identity and place their hope in a cure.
+She is not alone in her identity as estimates find that more than 7 percent of the US population suffer from some form of AD.
+Each those 23.5 million individuals are eager to escape from this uninvited identity and place their hope in a cure.
 Many AD sufferers look to dietary changes as a cure, but can diet cure autoimmune diseases?
 Finding an answer to this question only leads to more questions.

 Is There a Cure for Autoimmune Disease?